alanjrogers/image-lister/README.md

 [ ] Once the username and job title information has been entered, a user must be able to view this information in full.
 [ ] A user must be able to change this information after submitting it.
 [ ] Use the Apollo client to query a public GraphQL API.
-[ ] Ensure that you pick a GraphQL API and data structure that provides images. (anilist, stretch goal do all of them) [ ] Ensure the data and images are displayed.
+[ ] Ensure that you pick a GraphQL API and data structure that provides images. (rick and morty, stretch goal do all of them) [ ] Ensure the data and images are displayed.
 [ ] Ensure this data is not retrieved until the user has entered their username and job title information.
 [ ] Display the GraphQL API data as a paginated list of items on an “Information Page”.